 Now that Iji 1.7 runs in Game Maker 7.0, it may be possible to compile it to Mac, but it depends on how buggy the Mac version of GM7.0 is.

-5. Follow-up: Will you port some of your other games, like Hyper Princess Pitch, to Mac?
+5. Follow-up: Will you port some of your other games to Mac?

 I'll try to get around to it (and when I say that, I usually mean that I'll forget about it later or didn't have the time).
 Music is always an issue when converting to Mac though.

 6. Why not use a "real" programming language instead of Game Maker?

 GM is a scripting language with C-like syntax (with optional drag-and-drop coding for beginners), and while the graphics and sound handling isn't coded from scratch, the games themselves are.
 I've coded some in other languages before, but it's much faster for me to work in GM.
 So far I've not had an idea I'd like to implement that wasn't possible in Game Maker, so it's powerful and versatile enough for my hobby work.

 7. Can I have the graphics/sound/voices from Iji?

 It's all in the downloadable source code on the Resources page, which you can open in Game Maker.
 From there you can export any resource you want (though you need the registered Game Maker 5.3A to actually compile and run the game, and I can't help you with that).
 There's also a sprite dump on the Resources page.

 8. Can I have the original 3D character models from Iji?